akoyabio/phenoptr/README.md

 ## Full documentation

-See the Articles and Reference sections of the
+See the Tutorials and Reference sections of the
 [full documentation](https://perkinelmer.github.io/phenoptr) for details.

 For extended examples and more sample data see the